Automating Linux File Backups With Bash

 # Set the permissions to read-only

 Before encrypting the drive, remember that this will completely wipe your data.
 So make sure to backup anything on that drive.
-Be careful not to format the wrong drive as well(it can happen sometimes).
+Be careful not to format the wrong drive by accident as well(I have made that mistake before).

 $ sudo cryptsetup luksFormat /dev/sdb1 \